 Most recessed rod holders have a hollow base and allow the intrusion of water into the cockpit.Some models offer caps which seal them when not in use.
 Recessed rod holders may also be fitted with drain tubes to collect water and direct it elsewhere.
 Recessed rod holders are typically mounted so that they face rearward at an angle.
 Recessed rod holders are inexpensive and easy to install.

 Adjustable rod holders are another option for fishing kayaks.
-Most adjustable rod holders mount on a vertical or horizontal surface and have mechanisms that allow their position to be adjusted.
+Most adjustable rod holders utilize track or fixed mounts and have mechanisms that allow their position to be adjusted.
 Adjustable rod holders provide the greatest amount of flexibility for fishing.
-Because they add precious weight and take up valuable space, they may not be suitable for general use kayaks.
+Because they add precious weight and take up valuable space, they may not be suitable for all kayaks.

 For serious anglers, multiple rod holders are sometimes warranted.
-These usually consist of a bar or other device which accepts 2 or more adjustable rod holders.
+These usually consist of track mounts or other devices which accept 2 or more adjustable rod holders.
 These high end setups are useful for fishing situations were multiple rods are fished at once.

 Custom rod holder mounts are the ultimate in fishing kayak accessories.
 Custom mounts usually combine several rod holders in a single unit.
 Each unit is designed to suit the specific needs of an angler and is usually permanently mounted to a full blown fishing kayak.